aws-samples/eks-security-compromised-cluster-remediation/Identification/attack-discovery/fluentbit.md

 ## Troubleshooting

-If you don't see these log groups and are looking in the correct Region, check the logs of the Fluent Bit DaemonSet pods to look for the error.
+- If you don't see these log groups and are looking in the correct Region, check the logs of the Fluent Bit DaemonSet pods to look for the error.
+You can do this by running:

+    ```
-`kubectl logs fluent-bit-{unique-id}`
+    kubectl logs fluent-bit-{unique-id}
+    ```

-If you see errors related to IAM permissions, check the IAM role attached to the cluster nodes or fluent-bit IAM service account.
+- If you see errors related to IAM permissions, check the IAM role attached to the cluster nodes or fluent-bit IAM service account.

-If the pod status is CreateContainerConfigError, get the exact error by running the following command.
+- If the pod status is CreateContainerConfigError, get the exact error by running the following command:

+    ```
-`kubectl describe pod {pod_name} -n amazon-cloudwatch`
+    kubectl describe pod {pod_name} -n amazon-cloudwatch
+    ```

 # Additional Information: